cloudmedialab-uv/k8s-work-queue-video-coding/README.md

 # k8s-work-queue-video-coding

 This project deploys a distributed video encoding infrastructure capable of utilizing both GPU-supported and CPU clusters.
 Depending on the available resources, the deployment can be optimized for hardware with GPU capabilities or solely rely on CPU power.
+Each encoding job encapsulated in a JSON message and is sent to RabbitMQ (that is also deployed inside Kubernetes).
+The message contains information about the videos to be downloaded and where the encoded videos and files with times should be uploaded.
+The messages from the RabbitMQ queue are consumed by Pods (managed by a deployment) that perform the encoding.

 ## Table of Contents